4/16 Polentz Grenadiers

 Service during the War

 This converged grenadier battalion was first assembled in the first days of February 1757.
 Later the same year, it was attached to Lehwaldt's Army initially assigned to the defence of East Prussia against a Russian invasion.
 On August 30, at the Battle of Gross-Jägersdorf, it was deployed in the first line of the infantry left wing under the Count zu Dohna.
-On November 22, the battalion took part in the Battle of Breslau where it was deployed in Wietersheim's Brigade, in the first line of the infantry right wing under Lieutenant-General von Brandes.
-On December 5 at the Battle of Leuthen, the battalion was deployed in the refused right flank protecting the Prussian infantry.
+On November 27, during Lehwaldt's counter-offensive against the Swedes in Pomerania, the battalion was among the small force assembled by Lieutenant-General von Schorlemer in the Island of Wollin for the reconquest of the Island of Usedom.

 On August 25 1758, the battalion fought at the Battle of Zorndorf where it formed part of the vanguard led by Lieutenant-General von Manteuffel.